| Type: | Package |

 Value

-A list with three data.frame
+A list with three data.frames:

 -

-– Z statistics, -
+Z– Z statistics, -

-– unadjusted p-values, -
+P.unadj– unadjusted p-values, -

-– adjusted p-values (permethod
+P.adj– adjusted p-values (permethod).

-The original call is attached as attribute "call"
+The original call is attached as attribute "call".

 Examples